 This is why plant and food medicines are so incredible and so vastly different from western medications – and why I dislike reducing plants to their chemicals/actions so much.
 Western medication is made up of a man-made series of compounds not found in nature or environment, so they can patent these compounds in order to make money (patents cannot be made on substances found in nature, unless they are changed or manipulated in some way).
 These man made substances are not embedded in the natural world and environment as plants are.
 They are lacking all of the energy, spirit, and medicine that is coming from many sources existing within and around the plant – as well as all the associations and connections within our own consciousness/soul.

 What does it mean to learn directly from a plant as a teacher?
 It means listening to the earth and environment surrounding you and the plant, listening to your body, your memories, your associations, your nervous system, cycles of change, the animals and insects surrounding it… the wind, water, stone, sun, and beings that hold it.
-There is no way you will receive the same medicine as another person from one plant species, let alone one specific plant, because what we perceive, experience, have access to, are able to receive, and need in the moment, can be widely different from each other.
-Since our consciousness resides in every part of our body, this includes how we experience the plants within our bodies.
-Our context for working with the plant will also vary greatly – from purchasing a capsule online, to harvesting a plant in the wild after a relaxing hike.
+There is no way you will receive the same medicine as another person from one plant species, let alone one specific plant, because what we perceive, experience, have access to, are able to receive, and need in the moment, can be widely varied.

-For me to work with a plant as my teacher I am not trying to understand exactly what a plant “does”, I am witnessing my own experiences with it and witnessing who it is, each moment as it is revealed.
+Understanding the plant as my teacher, I allow myself to witness the plant as it shares itself with me in the present moment.
 Sometimes hiding, sometimes choosing to be seen.
-Hopefully as time goes on I will be blessed to witness many other people’s experiences with that plant, witnessing healing and nourishment occurring… Simply to be alive and to witness this incredible universe and natural world at work.
+Hopefully as time goes on I will be blessed to witness many other people’s experiences with that plant, witnessing healing and nourishment occurring… continuing to learn.

 Learning to observe and listen to what we experience within, as well as truly listening well to others around us is the greatest tool we have.
 Observing and feeling the plants, our bodies, each other, and the wild world around us.
 Learning to empty the mind and fill it again with life unfolding perfectly.

-If I couldn’t tell you in words how I experienced pine, what I know about it, or how it affects me, does that mean that I did not receive it?
+If I couldn’t tell you in words how I experienced pine, what I know about it, or how it affects me, does that mean that I did not receive its medicine?
 Does that mean someone else might know and should explain it to me?
 No. I receive the healing whether or not my mind understands it or I can express it to you.
-It came from a thousand sources working through the plant… and how I could (or allow myself to) receive it.
+It came from a thousand sources working through the plant… and how open I was to receive.

 Most healing occurs in the space of the unspoken.

-Now let’s put away the computer together, put down our bottles and jars and go outside.
-There is no bad or good, right or wrong.
-Go rest your body and mind in the winds.
-There is no need to pick anything.
+Now let’s put away the computer together, put down our theories and go outside.
+Go rest your body and mind on the earth.
 You do not need to know anything.
+You are receiving all of the medicine you need in every moment here.